Skip to main content

 Interpretation

-• Tofacitinib, when compared with placebo, led to a lower risk of mortality or respiratory failure among hospitalized adults with COVID-19 pneumonia, most of whom received glucocorticoids.
+• When compared with placebo, use of tofacitinib led to a lower risk of mortality or respiratory failure among hospitalized adults with COVID-19 pneumonia, most of whom received glucocorticoids.

 References